-Granite has positioned itself financially to execute on its strategic plan including to capitalize on a strong pipeline of acquisition and development opportunities within its targeted geographic footprint as well as benefit from a net leverage ratio of 25% and liquidity of approximately \$1.1 billion.
+Granite has positioned itself financially to execute on its strategic plan including to capitalize on a strong pipeline of acquisition and development opportunities within its targeted geographic footprint as well as benefit from a net leverage ratio of 25% and as of March 9, 2022, liquidity of approximately \$1.3 billion.
 This favourable liquidity position and continued conservative leverage will facilitate Granite's near-term objectives to accelerate acquisition growth and execute on its long-term strategy of building an institutional quality and globally diversified industrial real estate business.

-Granite's investment properties consist of income-producing properties, properties under development and land held for development as set out in the audited combined financial statements as at December 31, 2020.
-Granite's investment properties by geographic location, property count and square footage as at March 3, 2021 are summarized below:
+Granite's investment properties consist of income-producing properties, properties under development and land held for development as set out in the audited combined financial statements as at December 31, 2021.
+Granite's investment properties by geographic location, property count and square footage as at March 9, 2022 are summarized below:

-Investment Properties Summary(1) Seven countries/114 properties/49.4 million square feet
+Investment Properties Summary(1) Five countries/134 properties/55.9 million square feet